 The Human Genome Project finished in 2003 was a milestone, but achieved at a cost of $3 billion.
-In the past few years, the innovation of next generation sequencing technology enabled us to read the nucleotide sequences of a personal genome at a price approaching $1000.
-At the same time, with the development of gene synthesis technology, the entire genome can be synthesized base-by-base.
-Our lab takes the advantage of the cutting edge gene technology to read and write genomes.
+In the past few years, the innovation of next generation sequencing technology enabled us to read the nucleotide sequences of a personal genome at a price approaching $1000.We have assembled a team of physicists, chemists, molecule biologists, software engineers, to build the first single molecule sequencing platform for clinical diagnosis.

 Off-target and mosaicism are two major safety concerns of germline genome editing using CRISPR/Cas9 system.
 We evaluated the off-target and mosaicism in mouse, monkey and nonviable human embryos.
 We have developed a whole genome deep sequencing protocol to detecting off-targets.
 We are also working to improve the efficiency of genome editing in embryos, and reduce the mosaicism.